Raleigh Truck Accident Attorney

 Liability for Accidents

 Accidents involving trucks happen for many reasons.
-Depending on how a truck accident occurs, one or more parties could absorb liability for the resulting damages.
+Depending on how a truck accident occurs, one or more parties could be held liable for the resulting damages.
 In most truck accident cases, a truck driver, the driver’s employer, the truck manufacturer, the company that hired the truck, or third-party drivers absorb liability, and it’s possible that a plaintiff may face multiple defendants in court.
 Sometimes the road construction crew is partially liable for an accident involving a truck.

 Trucking companies must ensure their drivers have the experience and training necessary to operate these large, dangerous vehicles.
 They must also ensure the vehicles they use undergo proper inspections to ensure safe operation.
 This includes proper background checks on employees, thorough vehicle maintenance checks, and compliance with all applicable federal regulations concerning driver hours.